michielbdejong/documents/nlnet-grant.md

 ## 7. Project risks

 ###  7.1.
-HSP / existing store Adoption
+HSP / existing format Adoption

-If the standard is too complicated to set up, or it involves too much changes to their existing infrastructure, HSP and existing stores will not adopt the standard.
+If the standard is too complicated to set up, or it involves too much changes to their existing infrastructure, HSP and existing formats will not adopt the standard.
 So we have to aim at simplicity.
-We might also need to implement some sort of traduction of already existing store manifest files.
-This way we can have an easy implementation for the already existing stores.
+We might also need to implement some sort of traduction of already existing format manifest files.
+This way we can have an easy implementation for the already existing formats.

 To mitigate this risk, we really need to focus on involving the community as soon as possible during the project.
 The sooner the better.
-And we also need to involve as many different actors as possible, i.e. for-profit HSP, associatives HSP, existing FOSIA store.
+And we also need to involve as many different actors as possible, i.e. for-profit HSP, associatives HSP, existing FOSIA format.

 ###  7.2.
 End users Adoption